NorthStarUAS/FMU-Arduino/src/nav/README.md

 There is a lot of theory underlying this code which is fascinating to study, but the executive summary is: there is no sensor on board that can directly sense the aircraft's attitude (roll, pitch, and yaw) while dynamically moving.
-Magnetometers can help, but they are terribly innacurate, easily biased by your own aircraft, and are difficult to precisely calibration.
+Magnetometers can help, but they are terribly inaccurate, easily biased by your own aircraft, and are difficult to precisely calibration.

 ## Intuitive Explanation

-A Kalman filter can estimate the true attitude of your aircraft because over time when moving there is only one true attitude that brings all the sensor measurements and position velocity integrations into a consensus.
-(Dhange in
+A Kalman filter can estimate the true attitude of your aircraft because over time when moving there is only one true attitude that brings all the sensor measurements and position velocity integration into a consensus.
+(Change in
 velocity: change in any the 3 velocity vector components that is significant with respect to the gps's ability to measure it.)

 Imagine we have an IMU that reports inertial measurements at 100hz and we have a gps that reports position and velocity at 1hz.
 We can start out at some arbitrary guess for our orientation.
 We can measure the gps position and velocity.
-Now over the next second when we are recieving IMU data we can use the gyro rates to update our orientation guess, and use the acceleromter to update our velocity, and the new velocity to update our position.
+Now over the next second when we are receiving IMU data we can use the gyro rates to update our orientation guess, and use the accelerometers to update our velocity, and the new velocity to update our position.
 We call this forward propagation (or integration).
 Now when the next gps reading comes in, we can compare our estimated position and velocity with the gps's actual position and velocity.
-If our initial guess is somewhat wrong, our etimated position will be different from the actual one the gps reports.
+If our initial guess is somewhat wrong, our estimated position will be different from the actual one the gps reports.
 We can use the size of this error to correct our attitude estimate (for example: can we find a different initial guess that reduces the forward propagation error?)
-Repeat this process over time, and do it with fancy kalman filter math, and you have the code here.
+Repeat this process over time, and do it with fancy Kalman filter math, and you have the code here.

 ## 15 States